Emerald Ash Borer

 - Bark stripping from woodpecker activity

-Short answer: Yes, but… long answer: Yes, there are ways to protect ash trees from EAB.
-There are injections you can give a tree by boring into the bark, bark spraying applications or soil drenching.
+Short answer: Yes, but… Long answer: Yes, there are ways to protect ash trees from EAB.
+Chemicals can be injected into the tree by boring into the bark, or chemicals can be put around the tree.
 However, these are not magic solutions.
-The homeowner option, a chemical soil drench around the base of the tree, is not adequate to protect larger ash trees and can damage other plants in the area as well as bees and other pollinators.
-Tree injections, which must be done every one to two years requires drilling a hole into your tree, which puts it at risk for fungi or pests, and breaks through barriers meant to protect your tree from internal decay.
-It’s best to avoid injections for now until the outbreak worsens.
-Barks sprays are the best option in our opinion.
-These require spraying the bark from the ground up to shoulder height.
+The homeowner option, a chemical soil drench around the base of the tree.
+This is not adequate to protect larger ash trees.
+This can also damage other plants in the area as well as bees and other pollinators.
+Tree injections, must be done every 2 to 3 years.
+Drilling a hole into your tree puts it at risk for fungi or pests, and breaks through barriers meant to protect your tree from internal decay.
+Unless you know EAB is in the area (and, again, it’s not in Nebraska yet), it’s best to avoid injections.

-The point at which to protect a tree is when EAB has been detected within 15 miles.
+If EAB was in the area, the point to protect a tree is when it’s been detected within 15 miles.
 This gives your tree protection while minimizing harm to the surrounding area.
 The best trees to protect are the healthy, beautiful ash trees that you value the most.
 If not, consider planting different types of trees, to take the place of your ash in case something happens.